the aphelion team

 He serves as President and Executive Director of the Aerospace Research & Engineering Systems Institute, Inc. (ARES Institute), overseeing scientific research, engineering and STEM outreach activities as well as managing government contracting.
 ARES Institute's flagship project is LunarSail, a Cubesat class spacecraft that will test propulsion and navigation via solar sail on a lunar flyby mission in collaboration with Aphelion Orbitals.

 Enzo began his career at Firefly Space Systems as the responsible engineer for the Stage 2 Thrust Vector Control system on the Alpha rocket.
 He holds a B.S. in Aerospace Engineering with a concentration in Astronautics from Embry-Riddle Aeronautical University in Prescott, Arizona where he was awarded a scholarship from The Boeing Company.

-David has years of experience in experimental rocketry, working in a multidisciplinary environment in areas ranging from ablative materials to advanced avionics systems.
-He specializes in flight dynamics modeling, and systems and structural engineering for both the Trailblazer and Feynman vehicles.
+David has extensive experience in experimental rocketry, working in a multidisciplinary environment in areas ranging from ablative materials to advanced avionics systems.
+He specializes in flight dynamics modeling, and systems and structural engineering for both the Trailblazer and Helios vehicles.
 Outside of the theoretical work he is also a skilled machinist, CNC operator, and mechanical engineer.
-He has worked on composite design for the Dartmouth College racecar team and played a crucial role in many high-altitude research projects, including the development of weather balloon platforms.

 Specializing in system analysis and software development, Kai Darrow serves as the Chief Information Officer at Aphelion Orbitals, Inc. With a strong background in information science, she has extensive experience in strengthening intersections with this field and others, notably computer science, business management, and linguistics, in a diverse array of applications.